-Sadly, many Christians wait for God to work, move, come though, or bless them.
-As a result they are robbed of the ability to make decisions on their own.
-Unless they can “sense” God working they refuse to make a decision.
+Sadly, many Christians wait for God to work, move, come through, or bless them.
+As a result, they are robbed of the ability to make decisions on their own.
+Unless they can “sense” God working, they refuse to make a decision.
 Or they make a horrible decision because they have a feeling they call “God.”

 For the non-Christian, reason, common sense, experience, and advice from others, is usually sufficient for making a decision.
 Sometimes, when it is necessary to make a quick decision, we have to “go with our gut.”
-Going with our gut is not the same as going with God. (article on Psychology Today about this subject)
+Going with our gut, however, is not the same as going with God (article on Psychology Today about this subject).

 How about you?
 Do you have any “putting out a fleece” stories to share?